hyst329/helen-site/_posts/2016-04-03-new-release.markdown

 release, which doesn't add any new features both to the language and the tools.

 Main features of this release are:

-1. First, a bug with string literals was fixed.
+- 1st, a bug with string literals was fixed.
 Essentially, the references to string methods were not loaded to the resulting object, when a string was constructed from a literal.